Edric-Matwiejew/QSW_MPI/README.rst

 Overview
 --------

-QSW_MPI provides an parallel framework for quantum stochastic simulation.
-For an overview of package usage and the theoretical basis of quantum stochastic walks please consult the `documentation <https://qsw-mpi.readthedocs.io/en/latest/>`_, or preprint `article <https://arxiv.org/pdf/2003.02450.pdf>`_.
+QSW_MPI provides a parallel framework for quantum stochastic simulation.
+For an overview of package usage and the theoretical basis of quantum stochastic walks, please consult the `documentation <https://qsw-mpi.readthedocs.io/en/latest/>`_, or preprint `article <https://arxiv.org/pdf/2003.02450.pdf>`_.

 Requirements
 ------------